 As part of the spring pool cleaning process, be sure to protect the pool’s tile and coping.
 It is also a good time of year to activate equipment.
 You do not need to necessarily wait for the first week of summer to begin this process.
 Simply removing the cover in the spring many homeowners choose to do, since looking at the water from inside the home is a much more welcoming sight that it being covered all winter long.

 The heat does not need to be on during the spring months, since heating the pool when the air is still cold gets very costly.
 But that does not mean you cannot open it before Memorial Day.
-However, earlier opening means earlier maintenance.
+However, earlier opening means earlier maintenance, you should hire the pressure washing service from Katy, TX as soon as you open the pool.
 It is a good idea to allow things to start to open up and get running, and getting an earlier start on balancing chemistry levels, regulating water, and making sure everything is functioning properly.
 For homeowners with hot tubs, those are able to be enjoyed earlier in the spring and can be heated more efficiently.
 That is an important thing to keep in mind for those who are currently designing a new pool, hot tubs will allow for more use throughout the seasons.

 If you are interested in building or designing a new inground swimming pool this season, or would like to learn more about the pool spring cleaning process, please feel free to contact us.